-Vinicius' evolution from a spritely but indecisive winger into final third machine played a key role in Real Madrid’s Champions League victory last season.
-The Brazilian’s output exploded in 2021/22 as he notched 27 La Liga goal contributions and struck up a deadly partnership with the once critical Benzema.
+Vinicius' evolution from a spritely but indecisive winger into final third machine played a key role in Real Madrid’s Champions League victory in 2021/22.
+He also notched 27 La Liga goal contributions that season and struck up a deadly partnership with the once critical Benzema.

 He's now the leading light at the Bernabeu in light of Benzema's departure to Saudi Arabia.
 The Brazilian has copped terrible abuse in Spain but keeps rising above the hate and is arguably the best out-and-out winger in the world.